 “The theme for this year’s Homecoming Dance is… Formula One!”
-The rally leader’s announcement halts Miramonte students’ excited drumroll, setting off intrigued cheering and a few gasps of excitement throughout bleachers.
+The rally leader’s announcement halts Miramonte students’ excited drumroll, setting off intrigued cheering and a few gasps of excitement throughout the bleachers.
 Many students were likely wondering the same thing: What exactly is Formula One and how did it become popular enough to be chosen by Leadership as Miramonte’s 2024 Homecoming theme?

 Formula One (F1) is an international motorsport that boasts some of the fastest cars in the world, which can reach up to 230 mph at an F1 race, known as a Grand Prix.
 Since its establishment as a world championship competition in 1950, F1 has always been a European-dominated sport, with the majority of teams and drivers originating from the continent.
 However, F1’s recent rise in social media presence has triggered major growth in the sport’s American fanbase.